 - Plenty of information in English

-- Adult tickets €7 or one-time free entry with a Vienna Pass
+- One-time free entry with a Vienna Pass

-- See also: Vienna Museums
+- Vienna Museums

 Inside the museum

-You don’t need to be a fan of military matters to get something out of the Heeresgeschichtliches Museum.
 I see it more as a history museum with a focus on the military, taking you on a chronological journey from the 17th century through to WWII and beyond.

 At the beginning, the displays are full of colour, the glorification of victory, and the veneration of military commanders.